A Novel Approach To Assess Dynamic Treatment Regimes Embedded In A Smart With An Ordinal Outcome: Comparison of Two Embedded Dynamic Regimes

-\end{small} where the superscript ``DP'' indicates the two regimes under comparison are distinct-path regimes.
-The statement $\eta_{d^{(3)},d^{(1)}} > 1$ indicates the regime $d^{(3)}$ has a better outcome than the regime $d^{(1)}$ (considering higher values corresponds to better outcomes).
-Note that, for $J=2$, i.e. for binary outcome data, the above expression boils down to \begin{small}
+\end{tiny}where the superscript ``DP'' indicates that the two regimes under comparison are distinct-path regimes.
+Note that, for $J=2$, i.e. for binary outcome data, the above expression boils down to\useshortskip